Healthy Homes Assessment Seaview

 Seaview Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Seaview and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required to all Seaview and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the conformance to any Healthy Homes Standards that apply or will be applicable to the rental property.
+• Property managers and landlords must keep records that prove the compliance with each Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes